100+ Best Fundraising Ideas for Everyone in 2024

 44. Obstacle Zombie Race

 This is also a fundraising event that can generate a lot of buzz.
-As word of mouth spreads around, you’ll have applications pouring in.
-To make it even more interesting, you could organize the run/walk at night and have your volunteers come out at certain times and scare the participants.
+As word of mouth spreads, you’ll have registrations pouring in.
+To make it even more interesting, you could organize the run/walk at night and have volunteers come out at certain times and scare the participants!

-For alternatives, you could organize a zombie mud run dividing participants into humans trying to survive in a post-apocalyptic world and zombies looking to feed off them.
+For alternatives, you could organize a zombie mud run or flag football tournament, dividing participants into teams of humans trying to survive in a post-apocalyptic world and zombies looking to feed off them.

 Fundraising Potential: +++